-The act came in force last Friday - a day before the Public Emergency Regulations were lifted, Radio New Zealand International reports.
+The Act came in force last Friday - a day before the Public Emergency Regulations were lifted.

-It stipulates that no one can legally challenge actions taken by the Prime Minister or senior police officers under the act.
+The Act stipulates that no one can legally challenge actions taken by the Prime Minister or senior police officers under the Act.

-The Public Order Act gives police the power to use force - including arms - to break up gatherings considered to be a threat to public safety, while banning criminal and civil proceedings for any harm or loss caused by the use of such force.
+It gives the police the power to use force, including arms, to break up gatherings considered to be a threat to public safety while banning criminal and civil proceedings for any harm or loss caused by the use of such force.

 The Act also allows for closer controls on anyone suspected of breaking the law and detailed rules for meetings, parades and processions.